-Is a restaurant recession in our near future?
-With declining sales and customers opting for takeout and delivery, it’s no wonder we see many time-honored restaurants hitting the panic button.
-When customers do sit down to a meal, they prefer trendy, local spots.
+Is a restaurant recession in the near future?
+With declining sales and customers opting for delivery, it’s no wonder we see many time-honored restaurants hitting the panic button.
+When customers do sit down to a meal, many prefer trendy, local spots.

 Sign of the end: 8.9% sales loss in 2017

-Even America’s favorite drive-in isn’t safe from a hurting restaurant industry.
+“America’s favorite drive-in” isn’t safe from a hurting restaurant industry.
 Quarterly reports broadcasted shrinking sales by 8.9% due to a massive decline in customers.
 The CEO blamed bad weather and sluggish spending for its flat net income of $11 million but hopes new products for “price-sensitive” customers can revive the franchise.

 Next: “Eat fresh” no more?